 What is the Outback Challenge

-The Outback Challenge is a series of cross country stages navigated via GPS.
-It is an adventure in the Outback.
-There are no tracks, just the arrow on your GPS and your skill to navigate the terrain.
+The Outback Challenge is a 7 day endurance 4×4 challenge.
+Based in Broken Hill the challenge traverses a series of private properties within a 200km Radius of Broken Hill.
+The terrain ranges from harsh rock to soft deep red outback sand and bottomless mud of the Darling River.
+Team must be completely self sufficient for a large portion of the event.
+They must carry their own food, bedding, spares, tools and anything else they need to survive in the outback.
+Stages are navigated by GPS.
+At the beginning of each stage teams receive their stage notes and proceed to the finish line in as fast as they can.
+There are no tracks, just the arrow on their GPS and their skill to navigate the terrain.
 It is a race and the fastest time wins.
-But it is an endurance race and reliability is the key.
-The last stage of the Outback Challenge is a single lap of 150km and you have 8 hours to complete the course.
-It travels though 3 outback stations north of Broken Hill.
+Between each stage there is transport sections.
+Most of the long distance transport happens in the evening.
+The Outback Challenge covers millions of acres of private land, it is an endurance challenge and reliability is the key.
+The last stage of the Outback Challenge is a single lap of 150km and competitors have 8 hours to complete the course.
+It travels through 3 outback stations north of Broken Hill.
 The course is natural terrain with very few marked tracks.
 The terrain is very difficult and suited to very capable offroad vehicles.

 What sort of vehicle do I need?